My name is Erin Kelley, guest blogger and parent of two young Cincy SC soccer players.

 Dare to be EPIC.
 That is the motto of Cincy SC, one of Cincinnati’s soccer clubs.
 While EPIC is an acronym for our club’s core values (Excellence, Player development, Integrity, Community), it has taken on a whole new meaning.

-Cincy SC just purchased 5 AEDs (automated external defibrillator.
+Cincy SC just led a fundraiser that raised over $9,000 and purchased 5 AEDs (automated external defibrillator.
 An AED is compact, portable, medical device that is used to help those experiencing sudden cardiac arrest.
 It can analyze a heart’ rhythm and if necessary, deliver an electric shock to help re-establish the heart’s rhythm.
 Our Cincy SC staff members plan to carry them to practices and carry them to tournaments.

 Studies show sudden cardiac arrest is the leading cause of sudden death in young athletes, accounting for approximately 75% of all case.
 But the studied also show, if an on-site AED was used in the resuscitation, 89% of these athletes survived.